dotnet/docs-aspire/docs/messaging/messaging-components.md

 [!INCLUDE [aspire-prereqs](../includes/aspire-prereqs.md)]

-In addition to the preceding prerequisites, you'll also need to install the Azure CLI.
+In addition to the preceding prerequisites, you also need to install the Azure CLI.
 To install the Azure CLI, follow the instructions in the [Azure CLI installation guide](/cli/azure/install-azure-cli).

 ## Set up the Azure Service Bus account